How to Use AI for People Programs Without Overwhelming Your Team

 Before rolling out tools, create clear internal policies defining what’s allowed, what isn’t, and where sensitive data can and can’t be used.
 This ensures ethical, legal, and sustainable use of AI that also reinforces data security.

-6. Don’t wait for perfect—start small and scale.
+6. Don’t wait for perfect—start small with one AI-powered people program pilot and scale from there.

 Pick one task to use AI on as a testing ground, documenting what does and doesn’t work, and then share those learnings.
 Small, quick wins will build trust and help you scale faster with fewer blockers.